ianabc/vtbl64/README.md

 ## Why?

-My experience with these files started with a colleague of mine turning up at my office with an IOMega Peerless 20GB disk and a story about some TeX files for a textbook he wrote in the early 2000s.
-Mounting the disk revealed a single large file called Image.113, in my case of around 3.2GB in size.
-In principal the IOMega Peerleess backup software can be used to work with these backups, but that assumes you have a(n old) windows installation and access to the software.
+My experience with IOMega backups started when a colleague of mine turned up at my office with an IOMega Peerless 20GB disk and a story about some missing TeX files for a textbook he wrote in the early 2000s.
+The files were the only copies necessary for a new edition of the book, but the software to necessary to do this didn't seem to exist any more.

+I was able to Mount the disk as a USB storage device which revealed a single large file called Image.113, in my case of around 3.2GB in size.
+I took a peek inside the archive, but there didn't seem to be any way to extract the files contained, they were either compressed or encrypted, or both!.

-Incidentally, I eventually managed to get a copy of Windows98 running via virtualbox, with the 1 step backup program and the IOMega drive passed through as a USB device, but I wouldn't recoommend it, and it'll probably continue to get harder to do as the software ages.
+In principal, if you can find a copy of the IOMega Peerleess software, and an old windows installation, and the necessary drivers... you can extract the archive that way.
+I did eventually manage to do this as an alternative (via VirtualBox with passing the USB device through), but I don't recommend it.
+It is hard and will probably continue to get harder as the software and supported operating systems age.

-That was the problem, and the eventual solution was to use the code Will wrote (along with some patches he was kind enough to create for me!) to handle the extraction on my (Linux) desktop.
+In the end, we were able to use the code on Will's site to extract most of the archive (enough to get access to the book files), then, with some help from Will himself, to fully extract the archive.
+The rest of this README describes what we learned during that process.

 ## Image.113 - Archive Structure